President: Michaela Hynie, York University

 Past President: Idil Atak, Ryerson University, Toronto,Ontario, Canada

-Idil Atak is assistant professor in the Department of Criminology, Ryerson University, Toronto.
+Idil Atak is an Associate Professor and Graduate Program Director in the Department of Criminology, Ryerson University, Toronto.
 She is a member of the International Association for the Study of Forced Migration’s (IASFM) Executive Committee and a research associate at Hans & Tamar Oppenheimer Chair in Public International Law (McGill University).
 Her research interests include irregular migration, refugee protection, and international and European human rights law.
 She is currently conducting a SSHRC-funded research on the intersection of security, irregular migration and asylum.
 Idil served as a legal expert for the Turkish Ministry of Foreign Affairs in Ankara, then as deputy to the Permanent Representative of Turkey to the Council of Europe in Strasbourg.

 Secretary: Stephanie J. Silverman, University of Ottawa, Ottawa, Ontario